Lorraine Bartlett, MSW

 Robert joined NH BRIDGES (the database system used to track information about DCYF cases) in September of 1995.
 A DCYF employee for over thirty years, he has experience as a CPSW and has held several supervisory positions.
 As a member of the NH BRIDGES team, he is responsible for Training, Planning, & Coordination and has worked on the design, modification and testing of the application.

 Anne Graham, M.E.d.

-Anne has been employed with DCYF for six years; working in the Concord District Office first as an Assessment Worker and then being promoted to Assistant Supervisor.
-Anne received her Bachelor's Degree in Psychology from Southern New Hampshire University and recently completed her M.Ed. through Plymouth State University.
+Anne is the director of the UNH Center for Professional Excellence in Child Welfare (CPE).
+She was employed with DCYF for several years, working in the Concord District Office first as an Assessment Worker and then being promoted to Assistant Supervisor.
+Anne received her Bachelor's Degree in Psychology from Southern New Hampshire University and completed her M.Ed. through Plymouth State University.

 Kathleen Grondine, M.S.M.F.T.

 Kathleen has a Bachelor's of Science in Family Studies and a Master's Degree in Marriage and Family Therapy, both through the University of New Hampshire in Durham, NH.
 While working on her undergraduate degree, she participated in a six month internship at DCYF in Rochester, NH doing assessments.
 Upon graduation in 1992, she began working full-time for the NH DCYF and has spent at least seven years doing family service work for the Salem DCYF office.
 She has also worked at DCYF Intake.
 Since 2001 she has been working at the Salem DCYF Office first as a DCYF Coordinator and then as the office Supervisor.